pierr3/TrackAudio/README.md

 Yes! @KingfuChan has updated the RDF plugin for EuroScope to include support for TrackAudio.
 Find the plugin [in this repo](https://github.com/KingfuChan/RDF/).

+### Is there Stream Deck support?

+Yes! @neilenns has created a dedicated TrackAudio Stream Deck plugin (which includes volume dial support).
+Find the plugin [in this repo](https://github.com/neilenns/streamdeck-trackaudio) or [in the Stream Deck marketplace](https://marketplace.elgato.com/product/trackaudio-e913a0ca-4c12-411d-a5a6-acf5f6c4bdea).

 ### Does TrackAudio support HF Simulation?

 Yes, but only if you add a frequency by callsign (must be defined in database).
 HF Squelch is enabled by default